anan44/it-starts-with-clojure/materials/6-simple-web-application/1-setting-up.md

 Finally we pass in bunch of middleware.

 **wrap-params** from ring.middleware.params parses the url encoded params from query string and from body.
-Without this we would have to perse the params by ourselves, which is obviously something that we don't want to do since it is boring and error prone.
+Without this we would have to parse the params by ourselves, which is obviously something that we don't want to do since it is boring and error prone.
 We will go into more details regarding this in a moment, but for now you will want to remember to put this into your application.